varunk08/book_notes/programming/effective_modern_cpp.md

 #### 16: Make const member functions thread safe
-use `mutable` for declaring variables inside `const` functions to be able to modify them. but having such variables inside `const` member functions might lead to different threads trying to modify them at the same time leading to a race condition.
+use `mutable` for declaring variables inside `const` functions to be able to modify them. but having such variables inside `const` member functions might lead to different threads trying to modify them at the same time leading to a race condition. adding a mutex to a class makes it unable to be copied or moved, since `std::mutex` cannot be copied or moved. for simply counting `std::atomic` is a better light weight fit than `std::mutex`.
+`std::atomic` could be expensive though, since multiple thread would read the same value, perform calculations and try to set it.
+for setting single variables `std::atomic` is correct.
+For multiple variables `std::mutex` is unavoidable.

+#### 17: Understand special member function generation